-This is a hard truth to swallow - yet profits and preserving our planet do not have to be at odds with each other.
+This is a hard truth to swallow, and yet profits and preserving our planet do not have to be at odds with each other.

 Business leaders are beginning to see that their actions have far-reaching consequences, beyond their bottom line.
 They have a responsibility to ensure there is a viable planet for the coming generations to inhabit.

-As far as procurement is concerned, procurement managers possess the power to change the way products are sourced, and to place pressure on suppliers to prove their goods are ethically and sustainably produced.
+As far as procurement is concerned, procurement managers possess the power to both change the way products are sourced, and place pressure on suppliers to prove their goods are ethically and sustainably produced.

 The drive for sustainability is quickly becoming a core factor in procurement circles.

 David Ingram, CPO at Unilever, stated at the 2019 World Procurement Congress in London, that sustainability and acting responsibility were a "massive driver" for business.
 He is not alone in his thoughts, with other procurement specialists from big-name companies, such as Shell and Heinekin, sharing his sentiment.

 "It's not just a question of beauty, or interest, or wonder - the essential ingredient of human life is a healthy planet.
 We are in danger of wrecking that.
 We are destroying the natural world, and with it ourselves."

 The Impact on your Brand's Image and Profits